This is part 1 of 3 of the money mindset series.

 - use Couchsurfing, hostel or Airbnb instead of an expensive hotel while traveling

-- check out free events in your city (in New York and Hawaii there are free yoga classes, free concerts, and free open-air cinema)
+- check out free events in your city (in New York and Hawaii there are free yoga classes, free concerts, and free open-air cinema in the summertime)

 - Use early bird prices (some event tickets are much cheaper when you purchase them a couple of months earlier)